TutorialsLast Updated Jul 24, 202411 min read

 You can verify that the data defined in your POST request is the exact response received from the server as a created resource.

-In this section, you learned how to make an Axios request, and I have described the basic structure of an Axios request and its the expected responses.
-In the next section, I will explain how to request interception to verify data before it is sent to Axios as a request.
+In this section, you learned how to make an Axios request, and you explored the basic structure of an Axios request and its the expected responses.
+In the next section, you will learn how to use request interception to verify data before it is sent to Axios as a request.

 Axios request and response interceptors

 The logger will log when a request was made, the URL for the request, and the time when the request was triggered.
-Use this code snippet:
+This code snippet is what the sample application uses:

 axios.interceptors.request.use(